Biblical canon: Latin Fathers

 In a letter (c.
 405) to Exsuperius of Toulouse, a Gallic bishop, Pope Innocent I mentioned the sacred books that were already received in the canon.
-When bishops and Councils spoke on the matter of the Biblican canon, however, they were not defining something new, but instead "were ratifying what had already become the mind of the Church".
+When bishops and Councils spoke on the matter of the Biblical canon, however, they were not defining something new, but instead "were ratifying what had already become the mind of the Church".
 Thus from the 4th century there existed unanimity in the West concerning the New Testament canon as it is today, with the exception of the Book of Revelation.
 In the 5th century the East too, with a few exceptions, came to accept the Book of Revelation and thus came into harmony on the matter of the New Testament canon.

-As the canon crystallised, non-canonical texts fell into relative disfavour and neglect.
+As the primary canon crystallised, non-canonical texts fell into relative disfavour and neglect.

 Council of Florence

 Before the Protestant Reformation, the Council of Florence (1439–1443) took place.
 With the approval of this ecumenical council, Pope Eugenius IV (in office 1431–1447) issued several papal bulls (decrees) with a view to restoring the Eastern churches, which the Catholic Church considered as schismatic bodies, into communion with Rome.
 Catholic theologians regard these documents as infallible statements of Catholic doctrine.
 The Decretum pro Jacobitis contains a complete list of the books received by the Catholic Church as inspired, but omits the terms "canon" and "canonical".
 The Council of Florence therefore taught the inspiration of all the Scriptures, but did not formally pronounce itself on canonicity.